grafbase/extensions/cli/postgres/README.md

 You can include or exclude specific database schemas using the following options:

 - `schema_allowlist`: An array of schema names to include.
 If provided, only schemas in this list will be included in the introspection.
+If empty, no schemas will be included.
+If not defined, all schemas will be included.
 - `schema_denylist`: An array of schema names to exclude.
 Schemas in this list will be excluded from introspection, even if they appear in the allowlist.

 ```toml